Use-AIrs/Gateway-Template/README.md

 ## This is work in Progress and not production ready.

+## Needs a local MangoDB instance without auth.
+If yor want the test to work you first need to place data in the DB.

 ## Known issues:
 - No Tenants DB Layer
 - No Role Features